DianaStrahilova/Healthy-Foodie-Blog-PP4/README.md

    ### Landing Page:

    The Home page includes a heading with the blog name.
-It engages the user to join and share their recipes.
+It engages the user to join and share their content.
 Includes links to Sign Up and Add Recipe pages.

    ![](./static/readme-images/home-page.png)